'Mike Borrowed My Credibility And Abused It': Fired Bloomberg Campaign Workers Speak

 It adds that "thousands of people who relied on the Bloomberg campaign's promise are left to fend for themselves."

-Campaign manager Kevin Sheekey pointed out to NPR that staff worked 39 days on average, and were given several weeks of severance and health care through March.
+Campaign manager Sheekey pointed out to NPR that staff worked 39 days on average and were given several weeks of severance and health care through March.

-Staffers received an email late last month from campaign human resources, letting them know that they'd established a fund to cover the cost of health insurance through April.
+Staffers received an email late last month from campaign human resources, letting them know that a fund had been established to cover the cost of health insurance through April.

 "Given these extraordinary circumstances, we have worked to establish a special fund to cover the cost of COBRA through April," the unsigned email said.
 "This is aimed at those who are not able or interested in continuing on with the DNC in battleground states through the hiring effort announced on Friday, and who have not already secured replacement healthcare coverage."